How Do UFC Weight Classes Work? | Easily Explained

 When Did the UFC Get Weight Classes?

-Due to the the amount of power that heavyweights possess, they're a must see event as fights often results in knock outs.
+Due to the amount of power that heavyweights possess, they're a must-see event as fights often result in knockouts.

 The heavyweight champion is commonly referred to as 'The Baddest Man on the Planet'.

-The welterweight and light heavyweight divisions were introduced shortly after.
+The welterweight and light heavyweight divisions were introduced shortly after in 1997 - 1998.

 The UFC fighters still compete under these unified rules today.